bigmistqke/repl/README.md

 In the `@bigmistqke/repl` environment, managing module paths effectively addresses several specific challenges:

 1. **Resolution of External Modules:** Ensuring that imports from sources such as CDNs are correctly resolved is crucial for external library integration.
-2. **Resolution of Relative Paths:** Accurately mapping relative paths within the REPL's virtual file system is essential for maintaining functional links between files.
+2. **Resolution of Relative Paths:** Accurately mapping relative paths within the repl's virtual file system is essential for maintaining functional links between files.
 3. **Removal of CSS Imports:** Since CSS imports in JavaScript or TypeScript files are not supported in-browser, these imports need to be transformed or removed to ensure compatibility.
 4. **Collect Types of External Modules** To successfully import the types of external modules, `@bigmistqke/repl` needs to be able to map over the module-paths of the external module's `.d.ts` files.